 6. Sensitive Data Exposure

-This vulnerability relates to any access to information by anyone who shouldn’t have access to it.
-This includes data rendered in a browser or API response, data in logs and regular backups, and data sent between the client and the server.
+This vulnerability relates to any access to information by anyone who shouldn’t have access to it such as credentials, credit card details, etc. This includes data rendered in a browser or API response, data in logs and regular backups, and data sent between the client and the server.

 OWASP has five excellent recommendations for protecting against this kind of attack: